32 Best Things to Do in Alicante, Spain, for First-Time Visitors

 As it sits next to Castillo de Santa Bárbara, combining a trip to the park and the castle is a great idea, as long as you don't do so during the hottest parts of the day (usually around lunchtime and early afternoon).

-Stay nearby the Parc de lEreta
+🏨 Stay in close proximity to the Parc de lEreta

 Tour Castillo de Santa Bárbara